 - Non-heme iron, which is less easily absorbed and is found in breakfast cereals fortified with iron, fortified breads and pasta, lentils, dried peas and beans, tofu, seeds and nuts, dried fruit, dark green leafy vegetables and eggs.

 I am taking iron, can I donate blood?

 It depends why you are taking the supplements.
 If you have been told by your doctor that your iron reserves (ferritin) are low, or received a letter from Canadian Blood Services that your ferritin level is low, you can return to donate blood after you have taken iron supplements for at least 3 months, and your ferritin level has returned to normal, when remeasured by your doctor.

 If you are taking iron supplements because your iron and your hemoglobin levels were low (iron deficiency anemia) you can return to donate after at least 6 months of taking iron supplements if your doctor has found that your hemoglobin and iron levels have returned to normal.
 If you are taking iron to prevent low iron stores, you can donate blood.

 I have been diagnosed with hemochromatosis – should I donate?

 All donors undergo hemoglobin screening prior to each donation, and will be deferred for 56 days if they do not meet the regulatory requirement for blood donation.
-Hemoglobin testing on whole blood donors is performed on a finger stick capillary blood sample using a portable hemoglobinometer.
-This method is less precise than a hemoglobin determination performed on a venepuncture sample, and analysed in a laboratory.
+Hemoglobin testing of whole blood donors is performed on a finger stick capillary blood sample using a portable hemoglobinometer.
+This method is less precise than a hemoglobin determination performed on a venepuncture sample and analysed in a laboratory.
 Low values may be obtained due to technical difficulties in obtaining a capillary sample, or measurement imprecision, rather than actual anemia.
 The regulatory requirement for whole blood donation in Canada is a minimum hemoglobin level of 125 g/L (12.5 g/dL).

 Donor iron stores